27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. Tarifa Kite Hostel

-Tarifa Kite Hostel is super-friendly.
-How friendly, you ask.
-Guests are welcomed to the hostel with a drink.
+Tarifa Kite Hostel is super friendly.
+How friendly?
+You’re welcomed with a drink.

-The estate is located one minute from the city center and is only a 5-minute walk from Virgin Beach, where you can play with the waves, take a beach walk or watch the sunset.
+It’s one minute from the city center and a 5-minute walk to Virgin Beach, where you can play in the waves, take a beach walk or catch the sunset.

-This is one of the best hostels in Tarifa for digital nomads and solo traveller.
+One of the best hostels in Tarifa for digital nomads and solo travelers.

 Check prices at: Hostelworld | Booking.com | Hostelz.com